• Skip to primary navigation

 Discolouration

 One of the most common dental procedures is plaque scraping.
 This is when a dentist literally scrapes built-up deposits from the surface of teeth.
 It doesn’t hurt, and it improves their health and appearance.
-If you have discoloured patches on some teeth, you may need a scraping.
+If you have discolored patches on some teeth, you may need a scraping.

 Bad Taste in the Mouth